JamitLabs/Portus/README.md

 Development of this framework was driven by the following requirements:

-### UIKit-Independent:
+### UIKit Independence

 First, the framework is designed to be independent of UIKit.
 This ensures that Portus does neither need to know about your app's view hierarchy nor about the relationship among view controllers.
 Rather the framework relies on a tree-based structure that consists of routing nodes, where each node states its routing capabilities by conforming to the `Enterable`, `Leavable` or `Switchable` protocol.
-Note that being independent of UIKit is crucial to meet the second requirement to be architectural independent.
+Note that being independent of UIKit is crucial to meet the second requirement to be architecturally independent.

-### Architectute-Independent:
+### Architectural Independence

 Second, Portus does not enforce an architectural pattern.
 Due to limitations of the *MVC* architecture, the community has come up with several alternatives, like *FlowControllers*, *Coordinators*, *MVVM*, *MVVM+RxSwift*.
 To seamlessly integrate with these architectures, we designed Portus to be architectural independent.

-### Context-Driven:
+### Context-Driven

 Finally, nodes are entered in different contexts.
 For instance, the background color of a screen can differ depending on the value that is provided to the node.
 Hence, even though the requested node might already be open it might be necessary to reenter the node when the color value differs.
 With the combination of  `RoutingIdentifier` and `RoutingContext` nodes are uniquely identified.